jordimassaguerpla/gems-status/README.md

 First of all you need to create a configuration file where you specify your sources.
 In order to do that you can copy the conf/test.yaml.example and use it as a template.

-If you want to use the obs you need to change the credentials (username/password) to yours in the build service at the configuration file.

-After you have a configuration file, you can run it by:
+After you have a configuration file, you can run it with:

-`bin/gems-status.rb conf_file > output.html 2> error`
+`bin/gems-status.rb conf_file > output.txt 2> error`

 have fun!